Trump aide Epshteyn joining Trump-friendly TV network

 - Epshteyn led the White House's television surrogate operations

-Washington (CNN)A controversial White House aide is not landing another job within the Trump administration as had been expected after being ousted.
+Washington (CNN)A controversial White House aide is not landing another job within the Trump administration as had been expected since his departure.

 Boris Epshteyn, once a communications aide to President Donald Trump, is instead joining Sinclair Broadcast Group as an analyst, a network of television stations perceived as friendly to Trump, according to a well-placed GOP source.
 Epshteyn's departure had been confirmed weeks ago by two senior administration officials, one of whom said that Trump's team was "exploring opportunities within the administration" for him.